 – What types of test reporting exist?

-– In theory, there are two types of the reporting – interim reports on product quality and final reports.
-Also, they can be divided depending on the person for whom such report is made: customer, project manager or technical test manager.
+– In theory, there are two types of reporting – interim reports on product quality and final reports.
+Also, they can be divided depending on the person for whom such a report is made: customer, project manager, or technical test manager.
 For projects in which we hold single sessions of testing, we provide final reports on product quality, for example, functional testing report or safety audit report.
-For long-term projects a monthly report on the carried-out work is more useful.
-Or we provide regular reports on the product quality for the time being by customer’s request.
-Also, testing artifacts such as test cases, check-lists and use-cases developed in cooperation with the customer are provided.
+For long-term projects, a monthly report on carried-out work is more useful.
+Or we provide regular reports on the product quality for the time being by the customer’s request.
+Also, testing artifacts such as test cases, check-lists, and use-cases developed in cooperation with the customer are provided.

 – How vital it is for the customer that the outsourced testers should have experience of teamwork in one project?